zhaoshuoxp/DNAanalyzer/readme.md

 - PyQt5
 - Biopython
 - Python 3.8+
 - MUSCLE executable (place in the same directory as the script if using MSA)
+  - gcc@11 required by macOS MUSCLE, install by `brew install gcc@11`
 - Internet access if using NCBI BLAST remote search

 Install dependencies: